peakresponse/peak-ios-icd10kit/README.md

   }
   ```

 4. Use as with any Realm database model.
-For example, in a table view controller:
+For example, in a table view controller (see https://docs.mongodb.com/realm/sdk/swift/examples/react-to-changes/#register-a-collection-change-listener):

   ```
   class CodesViewController: UITableViewController {